Severe Weather Coordination Message #1 – Thursday 8/27/20 Severe Weather Potential

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather and Heat Coordination Message #3 – Tuesday 7/28/20 Severe Weather and Heat Potential
+Severe Weather Coordination Message #3 – Tuesday 8/25/20 Severe Weather Potential

 Hello to all…

-..SKYWARN Self-Activation will monitor the severe weather potential for Tuesday Afternoon through Tuesday Night..
+..SKYWARN Self-Activation will be active for the severe weather potential for Tuesday Afternoon and Evening..

-SKYWARN Self-Activation will monitor the severe weather potential for Tuesday Afternoon through Tuesday Night.
+SKYWARN Self-Activation will be active for the severe weather potential for Tuesday.
 This will be the last coordination message as we shift into operations mode.
-Below is the Below is the NWS Boston/Norton Excessive Heat Warning/Heat Advisory Statement, Area Forecast Discussion, Enhanced Hazardous Weather Outlook, NWS Boston/Norton Facebook Infographics on the heat and severe weather potential, NWS Heat Safety Tips and SPC Day-1 Convective Outlook:
+Below is the NWS Boston/Norton Area Forecast Discussion, Special Weather Statement on Severe Weather Potential, Enhanced Hazardous Weather Outlook and SPC Day-1 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: